 Dale Bruner's Good News Class meets at 9:30 in Mears.
-He will be teaching from 1 Corinthians.
+He will be teaching on the "little letters" of Paul.

 Dr. F. Dale Bruner is considered by many to be one of the foremost Biblical scholars in the nation.
 Dale came to know Christ and grew in faith here at First Pres Hollywood.
 He calls this church his home.
 Bruner graduated from Occidental College in 1954; he then earned his M.Div. at Princeton Theological Seminary and his Ph.D. at Germany’s Hamburg University.
 After teaching for 11 years at Union Theological Seminary in the Philippines, he moved to Whitworth College in 1975.
 Candidly, Dale considers his years in the Philippines among the hardest of his adult life.

 During his years as George & Lyda Wasson Professor of Religion at Whitworth, Dr. Bruner touched the lives of countless students.
 His passion for teaching the biblical narrative, for scholarship and for church renewal made him one of Whitworth’s most influential professors.
 His influence extended far beyond the generation of students he taught and mentored at Whitworth.
 In fact, during his tenure at the college, he spoke and taught at hundreds of churches all over the country.
 Here, too, his passion for the gospel and his utter belief in the healing power of the church was infectious, and he became one of the most sought-after speakers in the Presbyterian Church.
 He continues to have a vital teaching ministry in the PCUSA, and often teaches at annual staff training for Young Life, the nations largest para-church ministry to teenagers.